ad-si/shaven/README.md

 ## Advantages

-- Leverage the full power of Javascript in your templates.
+- Leverage the full power of JavaScript in your templates.
 	=> No need to learn a new language!
-- Directly integratable into Javascript files
+- Directly integrable into JavaScript files
 - Works in front- and backend environment
 - Templates normally tend to get more complicated with the number of variables as they need to get escaped in some way.